 At ‘Codd’s House’, several historic events occurred: one was the Act of May 1838 terminating the Apprenticeship System - the final act proclaiming Emancipation was passed by Government in 1834; the other was the statute of 1840 that created Bridgetown as the 12th constituency, leading to the election in 1843 of the first person of colour, Samuel Jackman Prescod, to the House of Assembly for the City of Bridgetown.

 In 1847 an Act was passed establishing a Public Library in Bridgetown (which in fact was 3 years before the first Public Libraries Act was passed in Britain).
 The Public Library was actually started in Codd’s House before it was moved in 1874 to the Public Buildings.

 Mr. Codd’s house finally served as the Water Works Headquarters until 1972.
 Codd’s House was then demolished in 1985 and the site became a parking area that covered an early Quaker cemetery.

 [Sources: S. Carrington et. al., 2004.
 A-Z of Barbados Heritage.
 MacMillan Caribbean, 2nd Edition

 M. Greenidge, 2015.
 Bridgetown, Barbados: A Walking Tour in Six Parts, Calton Printing, Barbados]

-To commemorate the history of this national heritage site, a monument and plaza with tour bus parking has been constructed as a major feature of the new master plan.
-A round classical rotunda with equally spaced Ionic columns and majestic dome with skylight was erected near the Codd’s House site.
-This striking monument is elevated on top of a rounded stairway and set within a new green space with majestic cabbage palms and other decorative trees.
+To celebrate the history of this national heritage site, a commemorative monument and plaza with tour bus parking has been constructed as a major feature of the new master plan.
+The design features a round classical rotunda with equally spaced Ionic columns and majestic dome with skylight.
+This striking monument is elevated on a circular podium and set within a new green space with majestic cabbage palms and other shade trees.
 This impressive heritage symbol is one of the dominant features of the Synagogue Historic District and indeed of the city of Bridgetown.